sauce-archives/isign/docs/speed.rst

 But wait!
 ~~~~~~~~~

 Incidentally, if what you're looking for is to resign one app with multiple credentials, look into the `multisign` scripts.
-There can save a significant amount of time by unzipping the original app only once.
+There can save a significant amount of time by unzipping the original app only once, and using a process pool to exploit multiple cores.